the-gigi/dominion-grpc-proto/README.md

 The [gRPC](https://grpc.io/) protobuf definitions for the [Dominion](https://github.com/the-gigi/dominion) project

-The dominion.proto specifies Dominion service.
+The **dominion.proto** file specifies the Dominion service definition.
 The Makefile creates two Python modules that can be used by the Dominion server and clients.

 # Build and publish